git-masi/credit-card-validator/README.md

 Given that Express has been a staple of the NodeJS ecosystem for many years there is a good chance that any developer reading this will be familiar with it.
 So it makes sense to use Express to help others get up to speed quickly.

+### Why not use an npm package for Luhn checksum?

+Often using a _well tested_ external library is preferable to writing everything yourself.
+The Luhn checksum algorithm is simple enough, and our use case is simple enough, that writing it by hand is a viable option.
+Plus we can demonstrate some interesting monorepo and testing features by doing so.

 ### Why not use Redux, Zustand, or Jotai?

 The application doesn't have a requirement for any authorization and there aren't many features so a global state management solution seems unnecessary.